-Kaizen is a methodology and a philosophy that is present throughout Lean organizations.
+Kaizen is a methodology and a philosophy that is the basis of the Toyota Production System and Lean organizations.

 'kai' = change